inductiva/docs/docs/bring-your-own-software/4.perform-ml-inference/sections/section3.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Run the Custom Image on the Inductiva API ⚡️
 description: ""
 seo:
  title: “”
  description: “”
 ---

-# Run the Custom Image on the Inductiva API ⚡️
 With your custom container uploaded to Inductiva, you're now ready to run simulations — no more waiting for model downloads at runtime! 🎉

 ## Using the Image in a Simulation